ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 A controller usually not only renders stuff, but also takes some inputs and does something with them.

-You can get parts of the url inside your controller via three annotations:
+You can get parts of the URL inside your controller via three annotations:
 <code>@Param</code>, <code>@Params</code> and <code>@PathParam</code>.
 Via
 @PathParam you can get variable parts of a route (described in more details in the routing section).